beny23/myblog/content/posts/making_software_quickly.md

 # Ease of Communication

-In my opinion, first and foremost for a developer are good communication tools and practices.
-At HMRC Digital, we’re heavily relying on Slack.
+In my opinion, first and foremost are good communication tools and practices.
+At HMRC Digital heavily relies on Slack.
 It is very easy to have instant conversations but also keep track of what happens elsewhere.

 A Slack channel could be created ad-hoc for a specific issue.
-Engineers, analysts and designers from multiple teams and specialisations are easily brought together to communicate and collaborate on solving problems.
+Engineers, analysts and designers from multiple teams and specialisations can focus collaborating and solving problems without endless meetings or endless email chains.

-We also have public team channels.
-If there are any questions for a specific team, asking on their team channel is the first option and usually gets a quick response.
-Private Slack channels are internal to teams - so the day to day internal discussions do not get aired in the public, allowing for a frank exchange of information.
+If there are any questions for a specific team, asking on their public team channel is the first option and usually gets a quick response.
+Private Slack channels are internal to teams - so the day to day internal discussions do not get aired in the public.
 There are also community channels.
-If I have a question about Scala, I can go to a community Scala channel - if I’m stuck on a performance testing issue, there’s always help available in the testing community channel.
+If I have a question about Scala, I can go to a community Scala channel - if I'm stuck on a performance testing issue, there's always help available in the testing community channel.

-There are thousands of channels - a consistent naming convention and good channel descriptions are essential.
+There are thousands of channels - a consistent naming convention and good channel descriptions are essential, otherwise it becomes unmanageable.

 ![Slack channel list](/images/making_software_quickly_slack.png)

 If I were to imagine trying to organise as many subjects and conversations via email, the HMRC Covid response would have been an abysmal failure.

-Back to my story!
+Back to the story!

-I’m watching a channel where the Covid-19 services are being discussed and a concern pops up about a part of the sign-in journey for tax agents inasmuch as the predictions are that the call-out to a backend system that still sat in the on-premise data centre could be too slow.
-I did a little thinking and posited that instead of calling the data-centre we could just look up the same information in the databases we migrated as part of the data tier migration mentioned earlier.
+I was following a Slack channel where the Covid-19 services were discussed and a concern popped up about a part of the sign-in journey for tax agents.
+The predictions are that a call-out to a backend system that still sat in the on-premise data centre could be too slow.
+I did a little thinking and suggested that instead of calling the data-centre we could just look up the same information in the databases we migrated as part of the data tier migration mentioned earlier.
 The trouble was that there was no microservice, and the changing the calling service to accommodate Oracle database connections was non-trivial.
 And this was only about 4 days before everything was going live.